 - 29. In October 2016 the Task Group met with City of York Council's Corporate Director Children, Education and Communities, to gather information to support Objective (ii) of the review. - 30.
-The Task Group was specifically looking at strategies that could be put in place to help develop the impact of the arts and culture sectors on the city's economy and noted that CYC once had a significant arts and culture team, but this was no longer the case.
+The Task Group was specifically looking at strategies that could be put in place to help enhance the impact of the arts and culture sectors on the city's economy and noted that CYC once had a significant arts and culture team, but this was no longer the case.
 However, arrangements are in place with other organisations and it is important for CYC to have a voice to avoid a situation whereby provision was too disparate. - 31.
-Members were aware that although it is not the Council's responsibility to provide a cultural offer, it should have an overarching brief.
-CYC has a role in ensuring that a more coherent approach is taken.
-The biggest risk is if the Council does not continue to have an influence in the arts and culture sector it is a pivotal interest for the city. - 32.
-The Task Group noted that a lack of a strategy affects the ability to attract funding from organisations such as the Arts Council.
-When the Arts Council allocates funding it expects a financial contribution from the Council to demonstrate its commitment.
-The Task Group recognised that it needs to find out more about the form that this match funding might take. - 33.
-Members agreed that the arts and culture sector is important not only for tourism and as an employer, but also in attracting jobs to the city.
-However, the sector in the city is "bumping along" in traditional ways and Members questioned whether York is underperforming in the arts and culture sector and agreed that the city's aspirations and profile should be raised. - 34.
-Initiatives such as Mediale are one of the ways in which different types of people might be attracted to the city, but established events, such as the Mystery Plays, are not connected to anything else going on in the city and the Council needs to facilitate a co-ordinated, joined up approach.
+Members were aware that although it was not the Council's responsibility to provide a cultural offer, it should have an overarching brief.
+CYC had a role in ensuring that a more coherent approach was taken.
+The biggest risk would be if the Council did not continue to have an influence in the arts and culture sector as it was of pivotal interest for the city. - 32.
+The Task Group noted that a lack of a strategy affected the ability to attract funding from organisations such as the Arts Council.
+When the Arts Council allocated funding it expected a financial contribution from the Council to demonstrate its commitment.
+The Task Group recognised that it needed to find out more about the form that this match funding might take. - 33.
+Members agreed that the arts and culture sector was important not only for tourism and as an employer, but also in attracting jobs to the city.
+Whilst the sector in the city is "bumping along" in traditional ways, Members questioned whether York was underperforming in the arts and culture sector and agreed that the city's aspirations and profile should be raised. - 34.
+Initiatives such as Mediale were one of the ways in which different types of people might be attracted to the city but established events, such as the Mystery Plays, are not connected to anything else going on in the city and the Council needs to facilitate a co-ordinated, joined up approach.